btrzcodes/legacy-training-java-zooplus/web-page-generator-kata/README.md

 if we end up the development and still have more time they have asked us to add an extra feature that will be gladly rewarded.

 In this bonus feature we should create a backup file apart from the automatic generated one.
 Thus the manager can keep an historic of the generated pages.

-## Goals
-- **Practice the sprout class technique** to avoid adding more complexity to the current classes
-- **Practice the wrap method/class technique** in the bonus task to encapsulate the current logic and add a the new feature

 ## Authors
 Luis Rovirosa [@luisrovirosa](https://www.twitter.com/luisrovirosa)